wladislavk/dss-third-party/readme.md

 ## DS3 Software

+[THIS PAGE SHOULD BE MIGRATED TO REPO -03 FOR API WORK] REPO -02 IS LEGACY AND DEPRECATED

 #### 1 Master branch is PRODUCTION code
 #### 2 Develop branch is STAGING code, where Unit Tests and final QA are performed
 #### 3 'Feature' branches used to develop each component